-Stay at our lodge
+Stay at the lodge

 All accommodation is full board with breakfast, lunch and dinner included.
 All of our meals are delicious local dishes, freshly prepared by our cooks using locally sourced ingredients, and we can cater for a variety of dietary needs (please advise us when booking).